-Email lists are good.
-A list full of donors is even better.
+Email lists are good – a list full of donors even better.

-Large or small, nonprofits have to work hard to grow their following and even harder to keep content fresh, updated and interesting.
-On top of that, nonprofits have to work even harder to convert their following from an interested audience to an engaged and involved set of supporters.
+Large or small, non profit organizations have to work hard to grow their following and even harder to keep content fresh, updated and interesting.
+On top of that, non profit organizations have to work even harder to convert their following from an interested audience to an engaged and involved set of supporters.

 This engagement may come in the form of donations, but it may also be through social action and volunteering.
-And, while the hard work on social goes towards building connection, delivering content and strengthening rapport, the algorithms have been making it more and more difficult to reach a wide audience without advertising and boosting posts.
+While the hard work on social interaction goes towards building connection, delivering content and strengthening rapport, the algorithms have been making it more and more difficult to reach a wide audience without advertising and boosting posts.
 Referral traffic, organic reach, and social engagement have been declining.
-It has become clear that an advertising budget is necessary to improve visibility.
+It has become clear that an advertising budget is necessary to improve visibility and presence.

 These are all great fundraising tips.
 Here are some more for engaging your audience and creating excitement around your organization or cause: